vkopli/gtsam_vio/README.md

-# State estimation for legged robots using GTSAM
+# SLAM for ZED Stereo Camera using ISAM2

 ## Preliminaries